dmpinform/otus-python-basic/README.md

 # Hello!
 My name is Dmitryi Pletnev.
 I'm interested in Python and its application for working with data.
-This repository will host homework по курсу PythonBasic
+This repository will host homework by PythonBasic course.

 ## Why do I need Python
   - data collection and analysis: parsing, api, sites, social networks